Cloud-Computing-Spring-2025/handson-7-spark-structured-api-movie-ratings-analysis-Scheruk1701/README.md

 ## **Overview**

-In this assignment, you will leverage Spark Structured APIs to analyze a dataset containing employee information from various departments within an organization.
-Your goal is to extract meaningful insights related to employee satisfaction, engagement, concerns, and job titles.
+In this assignment, you will leverage Spark Structured APIs to analyze a dataset containing user information about movie ratings and streaming trends.
+Your goal is to extract meaningful insights related to user behavior, engagement, and movie-watching trends over time.
 This exercise is designed to enhance your data manipulation and analytical skills using Spark's powerful APIs.

 ## **Objectives**